pladoinc/docs/README.md

 ## License

-All documents under this repository are under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) so that anyone can reuse and reproduce them in whichever you want.
+All documents under this repository are under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) so that anyone can reuse and reproduce them in whichever way you want.

+Disclaimer: PLADO is not to be held responsible for any reuse of the documentation in this repository.